turingschool-examples/mod1-gestalt-principals-foundations/readme.md

 #### Law of Simplicity

-Items will be organized into as "good" (symmetrical, simple, smooth, and regular) as possible.
+Items will be organized as "good" (symmetrical, simple, smooth, and regular) as possible.

 ![Law of Simplicity](images/gestalt-example-6.png)